shaifuli365/ee-company-ui/README.md

 # theme loading , routing and displaying architecture

 1 WebsiteModule will load angular RouterModule

 2 RouterModule will load ThemeLoaderLayoutModule for home routing  ['']

 3 ThemeLoaderLayoutModule will load ThemeLoaderLayoutComponent

-3 ThemeLoaderLayoutComponent will load Theme by company
+3 ThemeLoaderLayoutComponent will load Theme module by company

-4 For example: padma theme will load PadmaHomeComponent
+4 For example: for padma theme it will load PadmaModule

+5 PadmaModule will load PadmalayoutModule

 # todo
 load website component
 then *ngIf

 #Run on local